Yankees' Mariano Rivera 1st Player Unanimously Voted into Baseball Hall of Fame

 Rivera is universally regarded as the greatest closer of all time.
 He retired as MLB's all-time saves leader (652) and made 13 All-Star appearances in 19 seasons.
 The right-hander finished with a 2.21 ERA and 2.76 FIP and owns by far the best adjusted ERA ever (205), per Baseball Reference.

 Rivera also helped the Yankees win five World Series titles, and he was invaluable as New York turned to him to finish postseason games.
 In 141 playoff innings, he recorded 110 strikeouts and allowed a paltry 86 hits, 21 walks and 11 earned runs.
-His 42 postseason saves are more than twice as many as the next closest player.
-Brad Lidge retired with 18 saves in the playoffs.
+His 42 postseason saves are more than twice as many as the next closest player has (Brad Lidge, 18).

 Rivera was the World Series MVP in 1999 and American League Championship Series MVP in 2003.

-To honor him, MLB added his name to the American League Reliever of the Year Award, with Trevor Hoffman the representative for the National League.
+To honor him, MLB added his name to the American League Reliever of the Year Award when it unveiled the honor in 2014.

 That Hall of Fame voters all agreed to send Rivera to Cooperstown, New York, on his first try illustrates the impact he made on the mound.